 Simple indicators (Red, Yellow, Green) can be used to identify issues within the ANC packets.
 Green indicates ANC packet is present and valid.
 Yellow indicates that the ANC packet was present and shows the last occurrence.
 Red indicates an error.

 A 3 Eye display with a 3G SDI test signal applied to PRISM.
 With Automated Eye measurements of eye amplitude, rise/fall time and overshoot.
-The peak to peak jitter measurement is also show with a simple Jitter meter display.
+The peak to peak jitter measurement is also shown with a simple Jitter meter display.

 A 3 Eye display with a 12G SDI signal from a router output to Prism.
 The engineer can selectively choose a filter from 10Hz to 100kHz.
 In this case a 10Hz (Timing) filter has been applied to the signal.